 We plan to pay at least 90% of our annual REIT Taxable Income to our stockholders in order to maintain our status as a REIT.
 We intend to continue to declare quarterly distributions, however we cannot provide any assurance as to the amount or timing of future distributions.
 Our goal is to make cash dividend distributions out of our operating cash flow and proceeds from the sale of properties.
-During 2017, we declared dividends of \$4.7 million and approximately 23.2% of these dividends were reinvested and paid back to the Company resulting in a net cash payout of approximately \$3.6 million for the year ended December 31, 2017.
+During 2018, we paid no dividends.